LAWALSON-T/alt_school_DE/README.md

 1. Raw Models:
    - raw_orders.sql: Extracts data from the PostgreSQL orders table and stores it in BigQuery.
-   - raw_order_items.sql: Extracts data from the PostgreSQL order items table and stores it in BigQuery.

 2. Staging Models:
    - stg_orders.sql: Cleans and standardizes the raw orders data,making it easier to work with in subsequent transformations